 Just like you, insects need food, water, and warmth to survive.
 In the winter, these things are hard to come by.
 That’s why many insects will take up residence in your home and lawn.

 Grubs are a problem that, many homeowners will tell you, are incredibly difficult to deal with on your own.
-These chubby c-shaped grubs live under your grass, chewing on your grass roots.
+These chubby c-shaped grubs live under your grass, chewing on your grassroots.
 They can do an incredible amount of damage to lawns, destroying huge patches of grass before they transform into their adult form: Japanese beetles and European Chafers.

 Not only will grubs eat your lawn themselves, but they also attract skunks and moles.
-These two pests will dig up your lawn looking for the tasty grubs to eat.
+These two pests will dig up your lawn looking for tasty grubs to eat.

 If you had a grub problem throughout the fall and are hoping that the winter will kill them off, we’ve got some bad news.
 As the weather cools off, grubs will dig down deeper underground to wait out the winter.
-Once the weather warms up in the spring, the grubs will dig their way back up and resume munching on your grass roots.
+Once the weather warms up in the spring, the grubs will dig their way back up and resume munching on your lawn's roots.

 They will start up right where they left off.
 By May and June, your lawn can suffer extensive damage.